 One of the best ways to explore and work with data collected from your News Feed activity is to use the Detailed Excel Report download.

-To generate this report, in the side navigation bar of your site, click on Reporting > Project Reports.
+To generate this report, click on Reporting > Project Reports.
 The Summary page is displayed.

 Next, click on the Download Reports dropdown list and select the Excel option for the Detailed Report section.
 If the button is not clickable, ensure that you have not selected more than 5 projects for the report.